 - engaging in regular physical activity

 Guidelines recommend no more than one drink per day for most women.

-A woman and her doctor can plan a screening schedule, if needed, or arrange additional imaging scans to further evaluate her breasts.
+People should work with their doctor to plan a screening schedule, if needed, or to arrange additional imaging scans.

 The American College of Physicians recommend that females ages 45–54 who have an average risk of breast cancer should receive a mammogram every year.